How to Switch IT Support Companies – Questions

-If your business relies on an external IT support company, switching suppliers can seem like a daunting task.
+When businesses rely on an external IT support company, switching can seem like a daunting task.
 You might feel like you’re trapped in a contract or that your data is at risk.
 Maybe you think it’s just too much hassle and will take too long, hampering productivity.
 Nobody likes downtime.
-However, what you don’t realise is that switching IT support companies needn’t be a challenge.
+However, it needn’t be as difficult as you think.

 There are a number of reasons why you may want to switch: